nickhartdev/romcom/README.md

 ## Overview ##

-RomCom is an app that lets the user randomly generate, create, save and view their own romantic novel covers using HTML, CSS and vanilla JavaScript.
+RomCom is a single page app that lets the user randomly generate, create, save and view their own romantic novel covers using HTML, CSS and vanilla JavaScript.

 Link to project outline: https://frontend.turing.io/projects/module-1/romcom-pair.html